The Marvelous Land Of Oz

 and lay still upon the desert waste.

-up a moment later, riding the still vigorous Saw-Horse; and
+came up a moment later, riding the still vigorous Saw-Horse; and

 having